massimostanzione/serverledge/README.md

 ## Building from sources

-1. Check that Golang 1.20+ is installed.
+1. Check that Golang is correctly installed on your machine.

-2. Download a copy of the source code.
+1. Download a copy of the source code.

-3. Build the project:
+1. Build the project:

 ```
 $ make